hyperspy/hyperspy/rosettascio/docs/supported_formats/nexus.rst

 When saving multiple signals, a default signal can be defined.
 This can be used when storing associated data or processing steps along with a final result.
-All signals can be saved but a single signal can be marked as the default for easier loading in HyperSpy or plotting with Nexus tools.
+All signals can be saved but a single signal can be marked as the default for easier loading using RosettaSciIO or plotting with NeXus tools.
 The default signal is selected as the first signal in the list:

 .. code-block:: python